2025-26 STAFF ANNOUNCEMENT

 Girls Hockey Director | 16U Girls Head Coach

-Kerry Bowman enters his third season as our program's girls hockey director after being hired in 2022 and has played a integral role in the program's recent expansion to three teams.
-In 2024-25, he will serve as the head coach of the 16U girls team.
+Kerry Bowman enters his fourth season as our program's girls hockey director and has played a integral role in the program's development, which saw its first team advance to the national tournament this year.
+Next season, he will once again serve as the head coach of the 16U girls team.
 An accomplished player, teacher and coach with a well-rounded resume, Bowman came to Columbus after coaching the Washington Pride in the Junior Women's Hockey League (JWHL) at the 19U and 16U levels from 2018-20.
+Prior to his time in Washington, DC, Bowman was the head coach for the AAA Sun County Panthers in the Ontario Hockey Federation from 2011-17 where he coached the 12U-15U levels.
+During this time, he also worked full-time as an educator, teaching French as a second language to students in grades 3-8.
+He has also served as a lead instructor with the CAN/AM Hockey group since 2001.

 As a player, Bowman played Division I hockey at Mercyhurst College where he helped lead the Lakers to the Atlantic Hockey championship and NCAA Tournament in 2005.
 A two-time Atlantic Hockey Scholar Athlete, Kerry was the recipient of the Bill Smith Memorial Senior Award and served as team captain in 2008.
 Upon graduating with a bachelors degree in sports medicine, he went on to play two seasons professionally with the IHL's Port Huron Icehawks.